 An illustration of the WVC base station's rear panel shows you where the Reset button is located (on the left side).
 Follow the on-screen instructions based on your chosen setup mode.

 Once you complete this step, the RTC begins searching for the base station.
-When pairing completes, a success screen appears and the RTC transitions to the main display.
+When pairing completes, a "Connected!" success screen appears for a few seconds and the RTC restarts.
+After the restart, it connects directly to the base station and the main volume display appears.

 What to Expect After Pairing